fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 For dessert, Clair had the burnt cream, where I had their signature orange chocolate cremeux with buckthorn sorbet.
 (NB: Despite the other amazing food I’ve still to mention, as I look back on the overall trip I’m moved to award that dessert the “best dish of the holiday” – it was off-the-scale!)

-We retired for a whisky (Balvenie Port cask) in the snug with Fiona.
+Fiona arrived to greet us as we were finishing and ushered us into the snug area for a whisky (Balvenie Port cask) to cap the night.
 It was great!

 ## Wednesday

-Breakfast: C: veggie full scottish – nice.
+Breakfast: C: veggie scottish – nice.
 L: Scrambled and SS.

 Heading for Glenmoriston.
 Following last night’s challenges, stopped in at the Pet Shop in Oban to hopefully pick up some superior chews to keep Rudy occupied.